It is with great joy and excitement that we invite you to join us

 As an instructor, performance coach,

-and choreographer, Ms. Harris has instructed at Baltimore School For the
+and choreographer, Ms. Harris has had the opportunity to teach at The

-Movement Concepts, The Talent Machine, Susan Ina's Dance Studio, Ballet
+Movement Concepts, Kinetics, Dance Studio, The Talent Machine, Susan Ina's Dance Studio, Ballet

 was trained in the